marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 * the `master` branch wants to add “wesh” in the modern section;
 * the `modern-french` branch wants to add a “slang” section.

-This conflicts is easy to [solve](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) by editing the file and keeping both changes and thus having the following
+This conflict is easy to [solve](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/) by editing the file and keeping both changes and thus having the following

 ```shell
 $  git diff